ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 since HPKE is used to encrypt the Content Encryption Key, which is then processed as specified in JWE.

-The encoding of the protected header remains consistent with existing JWE rules.

-In HPKE JWE Key Encryption:
+When using HPKE JWE Key Encryption:

-- The Key Management Mode is Key Encryption.
-- When all recipients use the same HPKE algorithm to secure the Content Encryption Key, the JWE Protected Header SHOULD contain "alg".
+- When all recipients use the same JOSE-HPKE algorithm to secure the Content Encryption Key, the JWE Protected Header SHOULD contain "alg".
 Otherwise, the JWE Protected Header (and JWE Shared Unprotected Header) MUST NOT contain "alg".
 - JOSE Header parameter "alg" MUST be a JOSE-HPKE algorithm.
 - JOSE Header parameter "psk_id" MAY be present.